Yes, background screening is required by Florida law for this certificate/license. All offenses are reviewed.

 What do I do if I am told I am disqualified from employment due to a problem with my background screening?

-If you hold a CNA license, you may request an exemption review through the Board.
-If it is determined the disqualifying offenses do not make you ineligible for employment, you will be granted an exemption, thereby, allowing you to return to work.
+If you hold an active CNA, LPN, RN, or APRN license you may request an exemption review through the Department of Health.
+If it is determined the disqualifying offenses do not make you ineligible for employment, you will be granted an exemption, thereby, allowing you to work.